PRINT PAGEClass Manual

 - "How To Argue and Win Every Time" by Gerry Spence (St. Martin's Press 1995)

-Additional thoughts: Use Listservs to keep current.
+Additional thoughts: Use listservs to keep current.
 There are many great ones out on the web.
 Find the ones in your specialty.
 One email to hundreds of lawyers will get you lots of free and useful advice.
-Use weblogs and internet searches for "trial techniques and tips."
+Use web blogs and internet searches for "trial techniques and tips."
 The web is full of wonderful materials dedicated to trial work.

 Like Steroids for Your Career

 Black's Law #12: For every trial, try to master one new thing that will improve your skill set.
-Power point, focus groups, jury questionnaires, computer graphics.
+Power Point, focus groups, jury questionnaires, computer graphics, the list is endless.